 Theorem~\ref{thm:limits_evaluate} suggests that to alleviate the hardness result for algorithm evaluation, we must consider placing assumptions on either the data distribution $P$ or the algorithm $\cA$, since any universally valid test $\hT$ must necessarily have low power.

-A large body of recent works suggest that in many contexts, algorithm stability helps CV-based methods achieve distribution-free guarantees \citep{kumar2013near,barber2021predictive,austern2020asymptotics,bayle2020cross}.
+A large body of recent works suggests that in many contexts, algorithm stability helps CV-based methods achieve distribution-free guarantees \citep{kumar2013near,barber2021predictive,austern2020asymptotics,bayle2020cross}.
 This suggests that this might also be the case for the problem of addressing \texttt{EvaluateAlg}: is estimating the risk $R_{P,n}(\cA)$ achievable with a stability assumption, and no other conditions?
 In this section, we will explore this possibility.
-Perhaps surprisingly, we will see that the hardness result of Theorem~\ref{thm:limits_evaluate} remains the same even with a stability assumption, except in an extremely high-stability regime.
+Perhaps surprisingly, we will see that the hardness result of Theorem~\ref{thm:limits_evaluate} remains the same, except in an extremely high-stability regime.